hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 Now that we've plotted our diagnostic plots, we need to decide whether we want to remove any outlier, and/or whether we want to update our design formula to regress out the unwanted effect of a confounding variable.

-In this example, neither the PCA nor the hierarchical clustering approach detected an outlier.
+In this example, neither the PCA nor the hierarchical clustering approach detected a strong outlier.
 We couldn't investigate sources of variation in very much depth, since we only have access to limited metadata.
 As we have no sample to remove or variable to regress out, we are ready to proceed with running the differential expression analysis.

+>_**NOTE:** In this example dataset, since we have one stimulated and one control sample for each patient, we could add the `patient_id` variable to the design formula to run a paired differential expression analysis, accounting for the fact that stimulated and control samples are paired (see also DESeq2 vignette [here](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#can-i-use-deseq2-to-analyze-paired-samples)).
+For simplicity of this tutorial, we will continue with the unpaired design._

 ### Running DESeq2